khoih-prog/WiFiManager_Generic_Lite/CONTRIBUTING.md

 Please ensure to specify the following:

-* Arduino IDE version (e.g. 1.8.13) or Platform.io version
+* Arduino IDE version (e.g. 1.8.16) or Platform.io version
-* Board Core Version (e.g. Arduino SAMD core v1.8.11, ESP8266 core v2.7.4, etc.)
+* `SAMD` Core Version (e.g. Arduino SAMD core v1.8.11, Adafruit SAMD core v1.7.5, Seeed Studio SAMD v1.8.2)
 * Contextual information (e.g. what you were trying to achieve)
 * Simplest possible steps to reproduce
 * Anything that might be relevant in your opinion, such as: